Comparison Between Different Types of Stitch

 Stitch is one of the important factors in the sewing department of the readymade garments sector.
 There are different types of stitches used in apparel manufacturing, where each stitch types contain different characteristics.
 This article has shown various comparisons among that stitch which are vastly used during sewing the apparel or clothing.

 Elastic and easy to unravel.

-Using a curve needle to penetrate through the fabric surface stitches which does not show on the fabric.
+Using a curved needle to penetrate through the fabric surface stitches which do not show on the fabric.

 Done by hand with one needle.

 Basting on tailored jackets